KonH/UDBase/CONTRIBUTING.md

 ### Approval Process

-- Your issue can be take in work or rejected by non-implementability, project architecture or common sense
+- Your issue can be taken in work or rejected by non-implementability, project architecture or common sense
-- Fast issue resolve is not guaranteed
+- Fast issue resolving is not guaranteed
-- Your pull requests has beed accepted, closed or back for revision according to **Code Style**, project architecture and common sense
+- Your pull requests would have been accepted, closed or back for revision according to **Code Style**, project architecture and common sense